saiffardin/road-damage-detection-using-YOLO/README.md

 ---

 ### `YOLOv3 and YOLOv4:`
 I've used two different versions of YOLO algorithm, such - YOLOv3 and YOLOv4, to make both binary and multi-class detections.
-So, it makes a total of 4 different models that can detect road-damages from a given image.
+So, it makes a total of 4 different models that can detect road-damages from an input image.
 The models can be named as following-

 - Binary Classification using YOLOv3
 - Binary Classification using YOLOv4